NuSTAR Observations of AGN with Low Observed X-ray to [OIII] Luminosity Ratios: Heavily Obscured AGN or Turned-Off AGN?: Discussion

 \subsubsection{NGC 3627}

 The \nustar{} data for NGC~3627 were recently analyzed and concluded to show evidence of a Compton-thick nature for this AGN \citep{2020ApJ...905...29E}.
 However, this is clearly not the case for our analysis of the data (\S~3.2), which shows no evidence for a reflection component, and thus no evidence for obscuration.
 This would seem to favor the fading AGN scenario for this galaxy, since it is well below the X-ray luminosity expected for its MIR luminosity.
 However, it is still possible that a stronger AGN could be hidden behind extremely high levels of obscuration (such that not even the hard X-rays are able to escape).
-In that case we would still expect strong MIR emission, as the dusty torus would still be heated.
-Given the AGN does not dominate above the MIR background of its host galaxy, it seems likely this AGN is intrinsically low-luminosity.
+This scenario can not be completely ruled out by \nustar{}; a more sensitive hard X-ray telescope could potentially do so.
+In the case of a strong, extremely obscured AGN, we would still expect strong MIR emission, as the dusty torus would still be heated.
+Given the AGN in NGC 3627 does not dominate above the MIR background of its host galaxy, it seems likely this AGN is intrinsically low-luminosity.
 If we accept the measured 2-10 keV luminosity of $\mathrm{10^{38.38}\,erg\,s^{-1}}$ as the true intrinsic luminosity, NGC 3627's luminosity is below the Eddington luminosity of a stellar black hole ($\mathrm{1.26\times10^{39}\,erg\,s^{-1}}$ for a 10 $\mathrm{M_{\odot}}$ black hole).
-It therefore might not even be a currently active AGN by some definitions.
+It therefore might not even be a currently active AGN by some definitions, even though it does present as one on the BPT diagram.

+Many correlations between AGN [\ion{O}{3}] luminosity and NLR size have been published.
+Following the prescription of \citet{2017ApJ...844...21I}, we use the correlation from \citet{2017ApJ...837...91B} which spatially separated AGN [\ion{O}{3}] emission from larger, star formation driven [\ion{O}{3}] emission based on integral-field unit spectroscopy of nearby type 1 and type 2 AGN.
+That prescription is:

+where the NLR radius $R_{\rm NLR}$ is in units of parsec and the luminosity is in units of ${\rm erg}\, {\rm s}^{-1}$.
+Plugging in the non-reddening corrected [\ion{O}{3}] luminosity for NGC 3627, we get a NLR radius of 27.2~pc.

+The overall size of the [OIII] emitting region can be estimated as well.
+We use the relation for Seyfert galaxies from \citet{2003ApJ...597..768S}:

+where the radius is in units of parsec and the luminosity is in units of ${\rm erg}\, {\rm s}^{-1}$ and is intrinsic (i.e. reddening-corrected).
+Plugging in our reddening-corrected [\ion{O}{3}] luminosity, this relation gives ${R_{\rm [OIII]}}$ = 67.3~pc.
+The resulting timescale for fading based on light-crossing times implies that the central AGN in NGC 3627 deactivated no earlier than 87 - 220 years ago.